 - Please add a comment why DefenseMultiplier is higher against Stealth Bomber than regular one.
 Otherwise in a few years time someone is about to see that, not to notice that there's DefenseDivider in Stealth Bomber side, and "fix" it.

-#12 Updated by Marko Lindqvist 8 months ago
+#12 Updated by Marko Lindqvist about 1 year ago

 - File 0028-civ2-add-an-approximation-for-fighters-scramble-mech.patch 0028-civ2-add-an-approximation-for-fighters-scramble-mech.patch added